-In determining its Internal Assessment of Capital Requirements (IACR), the Bank adopted the Standardized Approach (SA) for determining all of its Pillar 1 Risks with model developed for determining quantifiable Pillar 2 Risks.
-The internal assessment of the Bank's capital shows that the Bank has enough capital to withstand the severe stresses modelled in the internal capital assessment and therefore ahead of what continues to be a stressed and challenging financial environment.
+The Bank adopted the Standardized Approach (SA) for determining all of its Pillar 1 Risks and applicable models for determining quantifiable Pillar 2 Risks in order to assess its internal capital requirements.
+The ICAAP shows that the Bank has enough capital to withstand the severe stresses modelled in the internal capital assessment and therefore ahead of what continues to be a stressed and challenging financial environment.

-4 Credit Risk
+Credit Risk 4

-Credit risk is the principal source of risk to the Bank arising from exposures in form of loans and advances extended to customers under the corporate, commercial, small & medium enterprises and retail business lines.
-Credit risk also arises through the use of off-balance sheet guarantees and commitments and through the Bank's investment in financial instruments.
+Credit risk is the principal source of risk to the Bank arising from exposures in form of loans and advances extended to customers under the corporate, commercial, small & medium enterprises, retail and public sector business lines.
+Credit risk may also arise through the use of off-balance sheet guarantees and commitments and through the Bank's investment in financial instruments.
 Capital requirements are based on the perceived level of risk of the individual credit exposures.
-As stipulated in the Basel II implementation document of the Central Bank local regulator, the bank classified its various loan exposures into appropriate Basel II classes - corporate exposures, retail, exposures to public sector entities, exposures secured by residential mortgages and mortgages on commercial properties and equity.
+In compliance with Basel II requirements, the Bank's balance sheet is classified into various exposure classes ranging from exposure to Federal Government and Central bank, supervised institutions, performing loan exposures, past due exposures and other exposure classes such as property, plant and equipment, other assets and cash.

-The Bank has adopted the Standardised Approach for assessing its capital requirements for credit risk for regulatory and internal capital assessment purposes.
+The Bank adopted the Standardised Approach for assessing its credit risk capital requirements both for regulatory and internal purposes.
 Exposures to the Federal Government of Nigeria, the Central Bank of Nigeria and some Multilateral development banks have been zero risk-weighted while all exposures to corporate, public sector entities and exposures secured by residential and commercial mortgages have a risk weight of 100%.
 A risk weight of 75% have been applied to retail exposures and exposures secured by residential mortgages.